 One of the most important goals of the program is to prepare students to conduct original research in the field of Education.
 This training commences with a research apprenticeship upon a student's admission to the program.
 During the first year, each student is required to participate in a research apprenticeship under the guidance their faculty advisor or another qualified faculty member.
 The purpose of the apprenticeship is to acquaint students with the hands-on conduct of research by having them participate in research activities.
 The apprenticeship experience provides students with the opportunity to learn how educational research questions may be formulated and investigated and how the pursuit of research is tied to the needs of the educational community.
-As part of the apprenticeship experience, students will also learn how faculty research proposals, publications, and other forms of dissemination, and through feedback from educational practitioners and policy makers.
+As part of the apprenticeship experience, students will also learn how faculty research evaluate the substance and quality of their research through means such as peer review of research proposals, publications, and other forms of dissemination, and through feedback from educational practitioners and policy makers.